ALvee-611/sample--portfolio/README.md

 # Data Science Portfolio
-This repository contains some of my data science and data analysis projects completed for as port of my academic and self learning journey.
+This repository contains some of my data science and data analysis projects completed for as part of my academic and self learning journey.

 ## Contents